If Texas’ second-largest city only invokes thoughts of The Alamo, think again.

 Things to Know Before Your Visit

 San Antonio knows how to celebrate.
 The city’s annual calendar is loaded with events and festivals that celebrate culture, music, food and wine, the arts, and much more.
 From highlights like The San Antonio Fiesta to the contemporary arts festival The Luminaria, there are a plethora of exciting events to enjoy throughout the year.

 Wine and Dine

 You shouldn’t ignore the city’s reputation for Tex-Mex cuisine.
 Embrace it, and you’ll find exceptional tacos on nearly every street corner.
 There’s more than just mouth-watering Mexican to savor in San Antonio, though.

-Throughout the city, new restaurants dish up a world of gastronomic treats at upscale Asian fusion spots and casual Tuscan-inspired eateries.
+Throughout the city, San Antonio’s best restaurants dish up a world of gastronomic treats at upscale Asian fusion spots and casual Tuscan-inspired eateries.
 Hip cafés and wine bars offer snacks and small plate options, setting a slick and sophisticated scene.
 Head to Southtown to find food trucks reinventing the way you view food to go.
 Head for Texas Hill Country to find more than 30 wineries producing delightful Sangiovese and Syrah varieties.

-Where to Stay
+Where to Stay in San Antonio

 When choosing a hotel in San Antonio, you’ll want to stay downtown.
-San Antonio is the seventh largest city in the U.S. and the second largest in Texas, but it still manages to exude the laid-back feel of a small town.
+San Antonio is the seventh-largest city in the U.S. and the second-largest in Texas, but it still manages to exude the laid-back feel of a small town.
 San Antonio’s downtown area is oozing with history and loaded with things to see and do including the famous Alamo and the San Antonio River Walk.

 Why not stay in the hub of this very walkable city?
 While you’ll find plenty of large chain hotels across the city, San Antonio also hits the mark with several new boutique and design hotels, which offer something a little different from the standard hotel.